You, my love, are playing against the German (4,6)

 'you' is the definition.

-I don't know anything about this answer so I cannot tell whether it can be defined by this definition.
+I know nothing about this answer so I can't tell whether this works.

 'my love are playing against the german' is the wordplay.

-'my love' becomes 'dear' (I can't justify this - if you can you should give a lot more credence to this answer).
+'my love' becomes 'dear' (I am not sure about this - if you are sure you should believe this answer much more).

 'against' is a charade indicator (letters next to each other).